ARTICLE I. NAME OF ORGANIZATION

 Section 3.
 Past-President

-- Chairs Nominating Committee and is in charge of Elections
+- Chairs Nominating Committee and oversees Elections

 - Casts the deciding vote in case of a tie